 BBQ/Food: BBQ's and food at meeting is a great way to get your members to actively participate at meetings.
-As college kids would be hard pressed to turn down a free food opportunity.
+College kids never turn down a free meal!

-Raffle: Raffling off gear at the end of meetings for those members in attendance is a great way to get students to show up consistently.
+Raffle: Raffling off gear at the end of meetings for members in attendance is a great way to get students to show up consistently.